AndrewEllis93/Print-Tuning-Guide/README.md

 Then you are pretty much good to go.

 If dimensional accuracy is your top priority for other projects:
 - Firstly, adjust your expectations.
-Remember, 3D printers are glorified hot glue guns, not CNC.
+Remember, our 3D printers are hobby-grade glorified hot glue guns, not CNC.
 You will not reliably get 0.005mm tolerances everywhere.
 - The first thing I would try would be to adjust EM based on part dimensions or fitment, and use the below method to tune *top layer flow separately* for aesthetics and flush mating surfaces.
 - You may also need to play with shrinkage compensation, part scaling, or CAD dimensions since we are dealing with ABS.
 Or you can print in a material with less shrinkage.
 - There is also some debate around whether you should calibrate your A/B (or X/Y) axes.
 I have never found this necessary, however.